Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

-GPS computers grid layout
+Best GPS computers for mountain biking grid layout

 (Image credit: Future)

-Most of the GPS computers below have similar or shared features and these handlebar-mounted powerhouse devices will generally all come with GPS tracking, Bluetooth, ANT+, Wi-Fi connectivity, and a host of other metrics ranging from speed, distance, and power, to training stress score and Strava Live Segments.
+Most of the GPS computers below have similar or shared features and these handlebar-mounted devices will generally all come with GPS tracking, Bluetooth, ANT+, Wi-Fi connectivity, and a host of other metrics ranging from speed, distance, and power, to training stress score and Strava Live Segments.

-Best MTB GPS computers
+Best GPS computers for mountain biking

 Why trust BikePerfect Our cycling experts have decades of testing experience.
-We'll always share our unbiased opinions on bikes and gear.
+We\'ll always share our unbiased opinions on bikes and gear.
 Find out more about how we test.

 The quick list

-1. Best overall
+1. Best GPS computer for mountain biking overall

 A GPS bike computer mounted to a pair of handlebars